-- 12.01 For shift work clauses effective prior to 1 January 1982, refer to previous collective agreement. - 12.02 The Employer's various operations have required and may continue to require shift work. - 12.03 (a) The Employer will provide the Union and affected employees with 3 months' notice prior to introducing new shift requirements in a work area (i.e. a shift that is not currently in use in the work area or that has not been used in the work area in the preceding 12 months) This will include work areas that already have shift requirements.
+- 12.01 The Employer's various operations have required and may continue to require shift work. - 12.02 (a) The Employer will provide the Union and affected employees with 3 months' notice prior to introducing new shift requirements in a work area (i.e. a shift that is not currently in use in the work area or that has not been used in the work area in the preceding 12 months) This will include work areas that already have shift requirements.
 This notice period is required even if the new shift is added during the course of the normal shift sign-up. - (b) The Employer will provide the Union and affected employees with 3 months' notice if there is a required change to a full-time employee's shift due to operational reasons If such notice is not given for a required shift change, then the full-time employee will attract overtime wages for the hours worked outside their normal shift schedule until the required notice period is satisfied. - (c) For clarity, the notice period outlined above is not required when canceling an already existing full-time shift (i.e. the shift is no longer required in the work area) so long as the cancellation occurs during the course of the normal shift sign-up.
 If the cancellation occurs at a time other than normal shift sign-up, paragraph (b) will apply. - (d) For further clarity, a notice period is not required when simply shifting the number of employees required on currently existing shifts so long as this change to the employee complement occurs during the course of the normal shift sign-up.
-For example, a change may occur to a full time regular employee's shift from the last shift schedule due to the required employee complement being changed.
-This is to be expected during the course of normal shift signup and would therefore not require notice. - Should an employee's position become a shift position, the employee will have the option to either:
+For example, a change may occur to a full-time regular employee's shift from the last shift schedule due to the required employee complement being changed.
+This is to be expected during the course of normal shift sign-up and would therefore not require notice. - 12.03 Should an employee's position become a shift position, the employee will have the option to either: